It’s All in the Details for Kitchens and Bathrooms

-A too-short showerhead, awkward kitchen lighting, an appliance that doesn’t quite fit.
-These are the little nuances that can really make or break a home remodel.
-So if you’re in the market to renovate, how do you get it right to ensure that no detail is overlooked and you’re not kicking yourself for a job not so well done?
+A too short showerhead, awkward kitchen lighting, an appliance that doesn’t quite fit in with your vision.
+These are some of the nuances that can really make or break a home remodel.
+If you are in the market to renovate, how do you get it right to ensure that no detail is overlooked and you’re not kicking yourself for a job not so well done?

 Can you tell us a little bit about CT Shower and Bath?

-I’ve been the owner of the business for 16 years but CT Shower and Bath has actually been here in the Design District of West Hartford for over 30 years.
-There are three unique entities – custom glass enclosures, partial to full bathroom remodeling, and a kitchen remodeling business called Captivating Kitchens.
-We also do the whole job soup to nuts from demo to products to installation.
+CT Shower & Bath has been in the Design District of West Hartford for over 30 years.
+We cater to three separate design aspects in the home – custom glass enclosures, partial to full bathroom remodeling and kitchen remodeling.
+We are equipped to deliver small or large projects, including design, materials, demo and installation.

 What would you say is the most unique part of the business?